-- 7.5 During the Covid-19 pandemic and resulting national restrictions on retail between Spring 2020 and Spring 2021, neighbourhood centres and hatches would have proved important to many residents who were avoiding travelling far for their routine shopping. - 7.6 There was not a notable change experienced in the frontages between 2020 and 2021.
-Most of the changes which were experienced were due to the UCO changes and the way uses are recorded. - 7.7 As of 2021, just 1.1% of the overall frontage is vacant.
+- 7.5 During the Covid-19 pandemic and resulting national restrictions on retail between Spring 2020 and Spring 2021, neighbourhood centres and hatches would have proved important to many residents who were avoiding travelling far for their routine shopping. - 7.6 There was not a notable change experienced in the frontages between 2021 and 2022. - 7.7 As of 2022, just 0.9% of the overall frontage is vacant, which is the lowest vacancy level recorded for 20 years.